ZDev22/ZEngine/README.txt

 -----------------HOW-TO-USE-----------------

 WINDOWS:
-Requires mingw64 from MSYS2, VulkanSDK bin folder and CMake in your systems's PATH.
+Add mingw64 from MSYS2, and CMake to your system PATH.

 LINUX: (type 'y' on all promps) sudo apt update